forloop11/markdown-cornell-notes/README.md

 is the image's default.

 The page has a collapsible **Header** section (`topic`/`date`/`attendees`/ `time`) at the top.
-Location lives under Topic, and start/end time + a searchable IANA timezone dropdown live under Date, all stacked below their respective field; the dropdown to switch between the files in `md/` lives under Attendees. `date` is a calendar date picker, still stored in `yaml/<stem>.yaml` as a plain `YYYY-MM-DD` string, same as editing it by hand.
+Location lives under Topic, and start/end time (12-hour, with an AM/PM toggle) + a searchable IANA timezone dropdown live under Date, all stacked below their respective field; the dropdown to switch between the files in `md/` lives under Attendees. `date` is a calendar date picker, still stored in `yaml/<stem>.yaml` as a plain `YYYY-MM-DD` string, same as editing it by hand.
 The start/end/timezone group composes into the `time` field's usual `"HH:MM--HH:MM"` string, now with the zone's abbreviation appended (e.g.